jonbnewman/mobx-store-provider/docs/typescript.md

 }
 ```

-The same thing must be done when using the [createStore](/api/createStore) hook as well:
+The same thing must also be done when using the [createStore](/api/createStore) hook as well:

 ```javascript
 // App.tsx